microsoft/xlang/DesignNotes/LDN05 - Platform Abstraction Layer.md

 String functions
 --------
 Passing and sharing strings across components presents some of same challenges as dynamically allocated memory, with respect to matching allocation and deallocation.
-Therefore, Langworthy has support for allocating strings for cross-component interop.
+Therefore, Xlang has support for allocating strings for cross-component interop.

-Langworthy strings can be encoded in either UTF-8 or UTF-16, using C's char or char16_t, respectively.
+Xlang strings can be encoded in either UTF-8 or UTF-16, using C's char or char16_t, respectively.
 Functions that accept and/or return character data will \*U8 or \*U16 suffixes to disambiguate the two "flavors" of function call.

-Langworthy strings are immutable and hidden behind an opaque handle: **XlangString**.
-The underlying string data can only be accessed through Langworthy string APIs via this handle.
+Xlang strings are immutable and hidden behind an opaque handle: **XlangString**.
+The underlying string data can only be accessed through Xlang string APIs via this handle.

 Call [XlangCreateString](#xlangcreatestring) to create a new **XlangString**, and call [XlangDeleteString](#xlangdeletestring) to release the reference to the backing memory.